jaleelvkd1997/JalyApp-Accounting-Software/README.md

 Use Treeview from tkinter.ttk to show table with rows and columns Step 3.5: Make the UI Prettier Using CustomTkinter pip install customtkinter

+Save the logo
+Save the file you just got as logo.png (keep it a PNG for transparency).

+Place it in the same folder as jaly.py and jaly_main.py.

+Step 2 – Install Pillow (if not already)
+This library lets us use the image in CustomTkinter:

+pip install pillow